intel/sriov-fec-operator/spec/openshift-pacn3000-operator.md

 The operator design for PAC N3000 is a bundle operator consisting of two distinct operators:

 * OpenNESS Operator for Intel® FPGA PAC N3000 (Programming)
-* OpenNESS Operator for Intel® FPGA PAC N3000 (Management)
+* OpenNESS Operator for Intel® FPGA PAC N3000 (Wireless FEC Acceleration)

 It is expected that both of the operators are deployed.